puppetlabs/puppetserver/acceptance/README.md

 This acceptance testing suite has so far only been configured to work with VirtualBox using Beaker/Vagrant.
-To add support for additional Vagrant boxes or hypervisors, add Beaker config files to the './config/beaker' directory.
+To add support for additional Vagrant boxes or hypervisors, add Beaker config files to the './acceptance/config/beaker' directory.

-The default Beaker config is ./config/beaker/vbox/el6/64/1host.cfg.
+The default Beaker config is ./acceptance/config/beaker/vbox/el6/64/1host.cfg.
 This value can be overridden with the BEAKER_CONFIG environment variable.

 ### Vagrant

-Example of running this setup can be found in **./bin/examples/localrun_vagrant.sh**
+An example of running acceptance tests using VirtualBox can be found in Rakefile workflow 'c' below.
-Supporting this is the beaker config found in **./config/vbox/el6/64/1host.cfg**
+Beaker configues supporting Virtualbox hypervisor can be found in subdirectories of **./acceptance/config/vbox/**

 In this setup Beaker uses Vagrant to provision your VMs.
-It probably requires the least amount of effort to get running.

 #### Local Static/Virtualbox

+Below is an example of running this config:

+    VBOX_MACHINE_NAME=PL-vmware-centos-64
+    VBOX_STATE_NAME=savedstate

+    VBoxManage controlvm "${VBOX_MACHINE_NAME:?}" poweroff

+    VBoxManage snapshot "${VBOX_MACHINE_NAME:?}" restore "${VBOX_STATE_NAME:?}" && \
+        VBoxManage startvm --type headless "${VBOX_MACHINE_NAME:?}" && \
+        sleep 1 && \
+        bundle exec rake test:acceptance:beaker

-Example of running this setup can be found in **./bin/examples/localrun-static.sh**
+Beaker configs supporting static Virtualbox can be found in subdirectories of **./acceptance/config/local/**
-Supporting this is the beaker config found in **./config/local/el6/1host.cfg**

 This setup is probably the most difficult to share between different systems.
 However, it is pretty effective for fast iterative development of TestCases or